 What role does cultural competence have in dentistry?

-Cultural competence is a broad topic with significant implications for dentistry.
+Cultural competence is a broad topic with significant implications for dentistry, according to this dentist in Raleigh.
 Dental professionals must be culturally competent healthcare providers in today’s increasingly varied society.
 Cultural competency is a constant process that requires an understanding of the many factors that drive culture and how that understanding translates into delivering dental treatment to clients who have cultural limits.

 Dental professionals can use various resources to become culturally competent healthcare providers, ensuring that all customers receive the best possible care.
 We are becoming more knowledgeable about how to respect individuals from a range of cultural origins, social strata, and religious traditions as the population of the United States continues to grow in diversity.
 Oral health providers must be culturally competent to assess, diagnose, plan, and implement therapy based on particular patient needs.

 Not only do race and ethnicity play a role in diversity, but so do other elements.
 To provide culturally competent treatment, sexual orientation, sex, age, socioeconomic background, religion, and health literacy must be considered.
 All characteristics of the individual must be examined as the patient assessment, and treatment plans are finalized.
 This may need the use of personal questions.